kcroker/Gadget-2.0.7-ngravs/README.md

 but tagged it as possibly suspect.

 Regions in the code marked with PPP may be amenable to performance improvements.
-If you'll note, Volker was quite rigorous in eschewing divisions, making references to the same variables spatially proximal in the code, unrolling loops, etc.  It turns out that these things matter, see the comments to get an idea of some of the performance gains!
+If you'll note, Volker was quite rigorous in eschewing divisions, making references to the same variables spatially proximate in the code, unrolling loops, etc.  It turns out that these things matter, see the comments to get an idea of some of the performance gains!